NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 The function dual_of_trimesh mostly works on quasi planar triangular meshes.

+isinsideset function is more like a prototype, and mostly works on homogeneous meshes -in terms of triangles size-, and may fail on too much heterogeneous meshes.

+Some of these limitations, but also some of the output mesh properties are sometimes recalled in the function help / header.

 %% MISC INFORMATION

-Most of the time, I did my best to make function names pretty explicit in english.
+Most of the time, I did my best to make function names pretty explicit in english but it is not systematic (convex hull functions are exceptions).

 By default, vertex and face normals are normalized at the same time they are computed.